 With just four hours of exposure, they were able to reduce the amount of oil and grease in a section of ocean from 7 parts per million to just 1 parts per million.

-And water, specifically water clustered in the form of a six-sided or hexagonal shape, is incredibly important to the structure and health of our DNA.
+Water, specifically water clustered in the form of a six-sided or hexagonal shape, is incredibly important to the structure and health of our DNA.

-These clusters are smaller and better able to move through DNA’s membrane than normal water molecules, which makes them better at removing impurities.
+These clusters are smaller and better able to move through DNA membrane than normal water molecules, which makes them better at removing impurities.

 This makes sense when we consider the law of vibration, which states that all matter and molecules are constantly moving and vibrating.

 As biochemist Steve Chemiski points out in the book Fork In the Road, the water clusters in question vibrate at exactly 528 cycles per second (3).

 When we expose normal water to 528 Hz, it begins to vibrate in synchronicity and thus forms the crystal-shaped, energized water clusters that create DNA’s protective matrix.

 Though this effect is indirect, it’s the most notable example of 528 Hz’s potential to heal our DNA.

 Consider that the human body is composed of approximately 70% water, and at the cellular level it nears 90%.